gitpod-io/retired-gatsby-website/src/docs/config-docker.md

-# Docker Image
+# Docker Configuration

-If the standard Docker image that is provided by Gitpod does not include all the tools you need for developing your project, you can provide a custom Docker image.
+If the [standard Docker image](https://github.com/gitpod-io/workspace-images/blob/master/full/Dockerfile) provided by Gitpod does not include the tools you need for your project, you can provide a custom Docker image or [Dockerfile](#using-a-dockerfile).

 ## Configure a Custom Docker Image